Thursday, August 19

 Examples of Apollonian in a sentence

-"Adam considered himself to be an Apollonian figure."
+"Adam considered himself to have Apollonian traits."

 About Apollonian